 Steve Levine is a current Ph.D student in the MERS group.
 He graduated from MIT in 2011 with a B.S. in Electrical Engineering and Computer Science (course 6), with a minor in Mechanical Engineering (course 2), and finished his M.Eng at MIT in 2012, also in the MERS group.
 Steve enjoys building and programming robots.
 His current research is focused on integrating intent recognition and various forms of robot adaptation, for better human-robot interaction.
 When not in lab, Steve can often be found, running, trying to cook, and enjoying the outdoors.

-Simon is a PhD student studying chance-constrained planning under uncertainty.
+Simon is a PhD student studying chance-constrained constraint programming under uncertainty.
 He received his bachelor’s degrees from The University of Sydney: B. Sci (Adv Maths) in 2009 and B. Eng (Mechatronics/Space) in 2011, and his master’s degree from MIT in 2014.